-Students complete weekly reflective journals on the GFU Canvas system and submit for review, commentary and discussion with their Seminar student colleagues and Practicum Faculty.
-Students, and Practicum Faculty, are required to read and respond to each other's journal entries, within their Seminar class.
-Students may also send an e-mailed copy of their journal entry to the Agency Practicum Instructor, otherwise, the agency personnel do NOT have access to these journals.
-Students are required to uphold confidentiality of client information in reflective journals and in discussions with their student colleagues and Practicum Faculty.
+Students complete weekly reflective journals on the GFU Canvas system and submit for review, commentary and discussion with their Field Seminar student colleagues and field faculty.
+Students, and field faculty, are required to read and respond to each other's journal entries, within their Field Seminar class.
+Students may also send an e-mailed copy of their journal entry to the agency field instructor, otherwise, the agency personnel do NOT have access to these journals.
+Students are required to uphold confidentiality of client information in reflective journals and in discussions with their student colleagues and field faculty.